perfectritone/coyneye/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
+  * Ensure postgresql is installed, running and initialized.
+Update config with credentials
   * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `npm install` inside the `assets` directory
   * Start Phoenix endpoint with `mix phx.server`